QuantFILab/Divfolio/README.md

 ![alt text](https://github.com/QuantFILab/Divfolio/blob/main/Figures/openpage.png?raw=true)

+On the tab on the left, the <b> User Guide </b> provides detailed instructions on how to use this application.
+The application's functions are documented in <b> Divestment Plan </b>.
+Our contact information can be found in <b> Our Team </b>.
+We welcome the opportunity to collaborate with scholars and industry professionals interested in relevant issues and comparable Shiny applications.

 ## Original Research Papers related to Divfolio

 Divfolio is baed on the research results from two papers.
 Preprint versions of both papers are open access available on SSRN.
 First, the methodology paper explains all mathematical details in portfolio optimization, [Mechanisms to Incentivise Fossil Fuel Divestment and Implications on Portfolio Risk and Returns](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4131449).
 Secondly, the software paper explains how to use Divolio aloge with an example in FTSE100 divestment to improve ESG scores, [DivFolio: A Shiny Application for Portfolio Divestment in Green Finance Wealth Management](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4131449).